-At this point the third traveller jumped in.
+At this point, the third traveller jumped in.
 A middle-aged, cheery lady who threw an even more interesting country into the mix: Kyrgyzstan!

 Nevertheless, I find a tourist from Kyrgyzstan in Cambodia unique.
 Especially a female solo traveller.

-And if you ask me why I find a female solo traveller from Kyrgyzstan more unique than a male solo traveller from Switzerland – whom I met the day before on the hellish boat ride back from from Koh Rong Samloem, then I can only give you one answer.
+And if you ask me why I find a female solo traveller from Kyrgyzstan more unique than a male solo traveller from Switzerland – whom I met the day before on the hellish boat ride back from Koh Rong Samloem, then I can only give you one answer.

-Because, obviously, I’m a narrow minded schmock.
+Because, obviously, I’m a narrow-minded schmock.

 Kep is located only about 20 kilometers from the Vietnamese border.
 I wonder if that’s the reason why it isn’t as popular as it could be.

-Kep is absolutely worth a visit of three to four days, especially if you also go to the secluded Rabbit island.
+Kep is absolutely worth a visit of three to four days, especially if you also go to the secluded Rabbit Island.

 There is some touristy infrastructure around the bus station where everybody arrives.
-Small stores, some eateries, a small pharmacy.
+Small stores, some eateries, and a small pharmacy.

 There is a small beach, artificially raised, but nice and pretty clean.
 Still, Kep as a beach tourist destination seems to cater more to the local crowd than to us Barangs.

 This is quite interesting and charming to see.
 Other than me and my fellow travellers, Cambodians travel in large groups and families.
 They love to picnic which they in case of doubt spread right on a sidewalk next to the beach.
 For those who prefer a more sophisticated base, there are rows and rows of simple, but useful wooden pagodas to rent.